 In this soap recipe, you’ll first extract alkanet root into liquid oil.
-You’ll then combine it with other ingredients, including gorgeously scented rose geranium essential oil, and dried rose petals, to create handmade soap.
+You’ll then combine it with other ingredients, including gorgeously scented essential oil and dried rose petals, to create handmade soap.
 This is an olive oil-based soap but also includes coconut oil and castor oil to help create beautiful bubbles.
 The beeswax helps to harden the bars, and the shea butter makes the soap gentle and conditioning.
-If you’re new to soap making, I encourage you to read through my free soap making for beginners series below.
+If you’re new to soap-making, I encourage you to read through my free soap-making for beginners series below.

 Natural Soap Making for Beginners